 National associations incorporated as nonprofit organizations that serve and provide programs for a national arts constituency and are concerned with public arts policy and nonprofit sector funding are eligible for GIA membership as National Partners.
 Please note that board members of National Partners are not eligible for all member benefits.
 Organizations wishing to apply for National Partner status should contact the GIA office at email@example.com.

-For organizations whose policies prevent membership in affinity groups, staff and trustees may still be able to participate in GIA.
+For organizations whose policies prevent membership, staff and trustees may still be able to participate in GIA.
 For more information, contact firstname.lastname@example.org.

 Organizational membership dues range from $500 to $3,500 per year based on the organization's annual arts grantmaking budget.
 Memberships are based on the calendar year and run from January to December.